kamarain/avatar/README.md

  * Talking head - Unity engine based talking head by Konsta Jurvanen in 2023 [URL](https://urn.fi/URN:NBN:fi:tuni-202211068199)

 ## Talking head
-Konsta's original code can be found from his own Githut [repo](https://github.com/konstajurvanen/AvatarFace), but it contains no documentation for those who want to edit the code.
+Konsta's original code can be found from his own Githut [konstajurvanen/AvatarFace](https://github.com/konstajurvanen/AvatarFace) repository, but it contains no documentation for those who want to edit the code.
 The following includes instructions to install Unity and load the code in editor for editing.
 Moreover, example is given how to deploy the code for Avatar.

 ### Install Unity